I love Malaysian food. Nasi lemak is one of my favorite dishes in the world while satay is always the sidekick to my 640 ml bottle of Skol beer.

 As described, I’ve been on many of these tours from A Chef’s Tour and this KL food tour is one of my favorites so far.
 Malaysian cuisine is too broad and nuanced to encapsulate into four hours, but Chef Faris does an excellent job of giving you the best possible taste.

 Chef Faris is the man when it comes to Malaysian food so if you’re visiting Kuala Lumpur and want a taste of the real Malaysia, then I highly recommend going on this tour.
 It costs USD 55 per person, inclusive of all food and drink and transportation during the tour.
-Follow the link for more information and to book this Kuala Lumpur food tour with A Chef’s Tour.
+Follow the link to book it on A Chef’s Tour or Get Your Guide.

 A Chef’s Tour